dolphindb/api-cplusplus/README.md

 The result is an Int Vector [1,3,5].

-## 7. Write to DolphinDB tables
+### 7. Write to DolphinDB tables

 There are 3 types of DolphinDB tables:

 - In-memory table: it has the fastest access speed, but if the node shuts down the data will be lost.
-- Distributed table (DFS table): data are saved across disks of multiple nodes or on the same node and management by the distributed file system.
-The path to a distributed table starts with "dfs://".
+- Local disk table: data are saved on the local disk and can be loaded into memory.
-- Local disk table: data are saved on the local disk.
-It is not recommend for production use.
+- Distributed table: data are distributed across disks of multiple nodes.
+Users can query the table as if it is a local disk table.

-### 7.1 Save data to a DolphinDB in-memory table
+#### 7.1 Save data to a DolphinDB in-memory table

-DolphinDB offers the following ways to save data to an in-memory table:
+DolphinDB offers several ways to save data to an in-memory table:
 - Save a single row of data with `insert into`
 - Save multiple rows of data in bulk with function `tableInsert`
 - Save a table object with function `tableInsert`

-It is not recommended to save data with function `append!`, as `append!` returns an empty table and unnecessarily increases the network traffic.
+It is not recommended to save data with function `append!`, as `append!` returns all records of a table and unnecessarily increases the network traffic.

-The table in the following examples has 3 columns: name, date and price.
-Their data types are STRING, DATE and DOUBLE, respectively.
+The table in the following examples has 3 columns.
+Their data types are STRING, DATE and DOUBLE.
+The column names are name, date and price, respectively.
 ```
 t = table(100:0, `name`date`price, [STRING,DATE,DOUBLE]);
 share t as tglobal;
 ```
 By default, an in-memory table is not shared among sessions.
-To access it in a different session, we need to share it among sessions with command `share`.
+To access it in a different session, we need to share it among sessions with `share`.

-#### 7.1.1 Save data to an in-memory table with `insert into`
+##### 7.1.1 Save data to an in-memory table with `insert into`

-Save a single record to an in-memory table with `insert into`:
+To save a single record to an in-memory table with `insert into`:
 ```
 char script[100];
 sprintf(script, "insert into tglobal values(%s, date(timestamp(%ld)), %lf)", "`a", 1546300800000, 1.5);
 conn.run(script);
 ```

-Save multiple records to an in-memory table with `insert into`:
+To save multiple records to an in-memory table with `insert into`:
 ```C++
 string script;
 int rowNum=10000, indexCapacity=10000;